vincentgierisch/Simple-codinger.github.io/_posts/2021-08-12-remoteControlledCar.md

 So now that we know how to move the motors, we should think about how to steer the vehicle.
 We do not have a steering wheel for this, do we?
 The only thing we could do to solve this problem is to steer the vehicle like a tank. \
-So turn left, the right motor have to move faster than  the left one.
+So to turn left, the right motor have to move faster than  the left one.
 For a right turn vice versa.

 The code for the motor module can be found [here](https://github.com/Simple-codinger/remoteControlledCar/blob/main/src/motor.py).